salex-org/hmip-go-client/README.md

 # GO Client for the Homematic IP Cloud
 A Golang wrapper for the REST API of the Homematic IP Cloud.
-Since there is no offical documentation i used the code of the [Python wrapper](https://github.com/coreGreenberet/homematicip-rest-api) to get an idea of how the API works.
+Since there is no official documentation I used the code of the [Python wrapper](https://github.com/coreGreenberet/homematicip-rest-api) to get an idea of how the API works.
 Thanks to [coreGreenberet](https://github.com/coreGreenberet) for doing the great job of reverse engineering. **Use this library at your own risk!**

 # Installation

-Run the follwing command to install the library in your GO module:
+Run the following command to install the library in your GO module:

 ```shell
 go get github.com/salex-org/hmip-go-client